outerminds/Entia.Unity/README.md

     public struct Physics : IComponent
     {
-        // Since structs can not have default values, the 'Default' attribute will
+        // Since structs can not have default values, the 'Default' attribute is
-        // cause the generator to generate the default values on the
+        // used by the framework to create default initialized instances.
-        // 'ComponentReference'.
-        [Default(1f)]
+        [Default]
+        public static Physics Default => new Physics { Mass = 1f, Drag = 3f, Gravity = -2f };

         public float Mass;
-        [Default(3f)]
         public float Drag;
-        [Default(-2f)]
         public float Gravity;
     }